Call us: 01746 781 192 Email: outdoor.recreation@ shropshire.gov.uk

 Why not come and join us, learn new skills, make new friends and help improve countryside sites for people and wildlife?
 You can get involved with practical work including coppicing and woodland management, grassland management and wildlife monitoring plus many other activities.

-We meet every Tuesday and Thursday between 9 am until 3 pm.
+We meet every Thursday between 9 am until 3 pm.
 Please bring a packed lunch, waterproofs and wear steel toe capped boots.

 All ages and abilities are welcome.
 For more information and to register your interest, please telephone 01746 781192.